DurgaPrasadVIT/Aurora-Member-QA/README.md

 ## 1. Overview

-This document describes a lightweight question answering service built on top of Aurora’s public member messages API.
-The system receives a natural-language question, searches all available member messages, and returns the best matching entry in a clean JSON response.
-The design is intentionally simple, predictable, and transparent, aligning with Aurora’s assignment expectations.
+This project is a simple question answering service built on top of Aurora’s public member messages API.
+The system takes a natural language question, searches the member messages, and returns the closest match in a clean JSON response.
+The goal is to keep the design easy to follow, reliable, and simple to maintain.

+## 2. Tech Stack

+Python

+FastAPI

+Sentence Transformers

+Embedding based similarity search

+In memory vector index

+Uvicorn

+Render for deployment

-## 2. Project Structure
+## 3. Project Structure

-The system follows a minimal modular structure:

-• main.py – Hosts the FastAPI application and exposes the `/ask` endpoint.
+main.py contains the FastAPI application and exposes the /ask endpoint

-• qa.py – Handles embeddings, vector comparison, and message retrieval.
+qa.py handles embeddings and vector search

-• services/messages.py – Fetches public member messages from Aurora’s API.
+services/messages.py fetches member messages from Aurora’s API

-• extractors/extractors.py – Normalizes and cleans message text.
+extractors/extractors.py cleans and normalizes message text

+requirements.txt lists all dependencies

-All dependencies are listed in requirements.txt.
-The system operates entirely in memory for speed and simplicity.
+The system runs entirely in memory which keeps it fast and easy to deploy.

+## 4. Architecture

+Aurora API
+    ↓
+Message Fetcher
+    ↓
+Extractor for text cleaning
+    ↓
+Embedding Model
+    ↓
+In Memory Index
+    ↑
+User Question through FastAPI /ask
+    ↓
+Similarity Search
+    ↓
+Best Match Returned as JSON

-## 3. How the System Works
+## 5. How the System Works

-1. The service downloads all public member messages from Aurora’s API.
+The service downloads all public member messages from Aurora’s API.

-2. Text is cleaned and standardized.
+Text is cleaned and normalized.

-3. Each message is converted into an embedding vector.
+Each message is converted into an embedding vector.

-4. A user asks a question via the `/ask` endpoint.
+The user sends a question to the /ask endpoint.

-5. The question is embedded and compared to all stored vectors.
+The question is embedded and compared to all message vectors.

-6. The closest match is returned as JSON.
+The closest match is returned as JSON.

-If no meaningful match exists, the response is:
+If nothing is relevant, the response is:
 “The information is not available in the member messages.”

-## 4. API Specification
+## 6. API Specification

 Endpoint:
 GET /ask?question=Your+Question+Here